 It depends on when the information would impact your care.
 This differs by gender and stage of life.
 For women, if positive for a BRCA mutation, breast cancer screening begins at age 25.
 This is based on the fact that women with BRCA1 and BRCA2 mutations have an increased risk of developing breast cancers at an earlier age of onset than women in the general population.

 For men with BRCA mutations, this information impacts medical care around age 35.
-For both sexes, the test results can inform other screening tests in the child-bearing population at the time of family planning.
+The test results can inform other screening tests in the child-bearing population at the time of family planning.

 What should I bring to genetic counseling services?

 If you or any of your family members has had cancer, it is helpful to bring your pathology reports or any genetic test results to your counseling visit.
 If you haven’t been diagnosed with cancer, but the cancer runs in your family, you should find out the type of cancer and ages family members were diagnosed.
-Your relatives pathology reports as well as copies of their genetic testing results are incredibly helpful.
-If you don’t have test results but know that certain relatives were diagnosed with cancer, fill out a Family History Form prior to your genetic counseling visit.
+Your relatives’ pathology reports, as well as copies of their genetic testing results, are incredibly helpful.
+If you don’t have test results but know that certain relatives were diagnosed with cancer, fill out a Family History Form before your visit.